-The Addiko Group defines liquidity risk as the risk of not being able to fully or timely meet payment obligations due, or - in the event of a liquidity crisis - only being able to procure refinancing at increased market rates, or only being able to sell assets if a discount has been included to the market prices.
+Addiko Group defines liquidity risk as the risk of not being able to fully or timely meet obligations associated with its financial liabilities that are settled by delivering cash or another financial asset.
+Liquidity risks also includes the risk, in the event of a liquidity crisis, to only being able to procure refinancing at increased market rates, or only being able to sell assets if a discount has been included to the market prices.
+Liquidity risk arises from mismatches in the timing and amounts of cash flows, which is inherent to the Group's operations and investments.